 The debtor has the right to request a debt collector to stop calling their place of employment, either verbally or in writing.
 Debtors can also request collectors to stop calling their home phones, but they must do this in writing.
 When sending anything to a collector, it is best practice to send it by certified mail and pay for the return receipt, so you have confirmation the collector received the request.

 Collectors may not threaten or harass you in the attempt to collect the debt.
 They may not use profanity or obscene language.
 They may not call you outside of the hours listed above, unless you have given permission to be contacted outside of this time frame.
 It is also not permissible for them to call you repeatedly.
 If you requested the collector cease calling you at home or work in writing, or to contact only your attorney, they must do so.
 Unless a debt collector truly plans on taking a debtor to court, they may not threaten to sue a debtor.

 Debt collectors may not misrepresent who they represent or make misleading claims in attempts to collect the debt.
 They may not misrepresent the amount, legal status or character of the debt, services rendered, or compensation they may receive for collecting the debt.

 Collectors may not notify you by postcard of your outstanding debt, nor are they allowed to speak to anyone about a person’s debt other than the debtor, the spouse of the debtor or attorney of the debtor.
 It is also illegal for debt collectors to shame debtors publicly into repaying debt.

 Do not allow a debt collector or collection agency to intimidate you.
 The Fair Debt Collection Practices Act is there to protect you and your loved ones from harassment.
 Know your rights and stand up for them.
-Look out for scams and report them to the Federal Trade Commission.
+Look out for scams and financial frauds and report them to the Federal Trade Commission.